CONTEXT

 Creating a trusting identity with only the business in mind.

-Understanding that our goal was to build a platform where users could comfortably browse, shop, and make payments, we approached the brand identity with the business objectives at the forefront.
-Initially, we designed a brand centered around a vibrant blue color palette to evoke a sense of trust, while also preserving the concept of a real “Plaza” in both name and feel.
+With the goal of creating a platform where users can comfortably browse, shop, and make payments, we designed the brand with business objectives in mind.
+We initially centered the identity around a vibrant blue palette to evoke trust, while preserving the concept of a real “Plaza” in both name and feel.

 But… who is our target audience?

-While this approach aligned with our business goals, it didn’t fully meet the expectations or needs of our users.
-As shown in the persona below, our primary audience consists of arts and crafts artisans who deeply value aesthetics, authenticity, and creative expression.
-With this in mind, we realized that our previous, more corporate-leaning brand identity would not resonate with them or reflect the artistic community we aimed to support.
+While this approach aligned with our business goals, it didn’t fully meet the aesthetic of our users.
+Our primary audience consists of arts and crafts artisans who deeply value aesthetics, authenticity, and creative expression.
+With this in mind, we realized that our previous, more corporate-leaning brand identity would not reflect the artistic community we aimed to support.

 A new approach to branding for our target audience.

-Taking a step back to reassess our users’ needs and our true target audience, we decided to pursue a different direction for our branding.
-Using generative AI tools, we explored a variety of creative concepts, and ultimately aligned on a direction that felt more whimsical, authentic, and visually expressive—better reflecting the artistic community we aimed to serve.
+After reassessing our users’ needs and target audience, we shifted our branding direction.
+Using generative AI tools, we explored creative concepts and settled on a style that felt more whimsical, authentic, and visually expressive—better reflecting the artistic community we aimed to serve.

 FINAL BRAND (7 Weeks Left)